 Museums & History

-Find Rich History In America's First Frontier
+Rich History In America's First Frontier

-Visit the Appalachian State University campus in Boone to see a statue of Daniel and his hunting dogs, located beside the Duck Pond on Rivers Street.
+Visit the Appalachian State University campus in Boone to see a statue of Daniel and his hunting dogs beside the Duck Pond on Rivers Street.
 Also on Rivers Street, a large monument to him is said to contain a chimney stone from his hunting cabin.
 Nearby, just outside the county courthouse on King Street, Daniel Boone is honored with a street-side bronze plaque, placed there many years ago by the Daniel Boone Chapter of the Daughters of the American Revolution.

-Daniel Boone's story is the topic of the Boone area's popular summer outdoor drama Horn in the West, which generally runs from July to August.
+Daniel Boone's story is the topic of the Boone area's popular summer outdoor drama Horn in the West, which generally runs from late June to August.
 This over-70-year-old historical spectacle is a must-see experience of summertime in the High Country - and a great way to add to your exploration of history.

-Download the two-page flyer with a map and site descriptions of places Daniel Boone visited in Watauga County.
-For more information on Daniel Boone's life and journeys throughout North Carolina, visit NC Daniel Boone Heritage Trail
+Follow in the famous frontiersman's footsteps throughout Watauga County with our Daniel Boone Heritage Trail Itinerary.
+For more information on Daniel Boone's life and journeys throughout North Carolina, visit NC Daniel Boone Heritage TrailA rustic log cabin is between two tall trees at Hickory Ridge History Museum.

 The Blue Ridge Parkway's Brinegar Cabin at Doughton Park (Parkway milepost 238) is open to visitors with cultural demonstrations on the weekends in summer and fall.
 And the park's Caudill Cabin (dating to the 1890s) can be accessed by the 3.3-mile Basin Creek Trail, or spotted from above at Wildcat Rocks Overlook at milepost 241.
 From Tompkins Knob Parking Area in E.B.
 Jeffress Park* (milepost 272.5), take the dirt path into the woods to Jesse Brown's cabin, a late-nineteenth-century residence.